Assassination of Vijaya Kumaratunga: Preparations

 Prior to the assassination, Kumaratunga had received several death threats from the DJV.
 Ignoring these treats, Kumaratunga severely criticized its campaign of terror.
 The decision to assassinate Kumaratunga had been planned by Colombo District Secretary Lalith Wijeratne (alias Jayantha) since 1980.
-Search for information was handled by Piyasiri, Kolonnawa.
+Search for information was handled by Piyasiri Kolonnawa.
 The discussions were held at the St. Mitchell Hotel in Piliyandala.
 Lionel Ranasinghe got the contract through Tarzan Weerasinghe.
 The gun used in the assassination was a firearm stolen from a bodyguard of then UNP government minister Gamini Lokuge.

 The responsibility of assassinating Kumaratunga was given to Lionel Ranasinghe, alias Gamini.
 Before killing Kumaratunga, Gamini and his biker Tarzan spied around Kumaratunga's house for a few days.
 Gamini also rented a small boutique near Kumaratunga's house for the mission, which was taken by the DJV for their businesses.
 A cricketing bag which held the T-56 gun was kept at the residence of a witness identified as Dharmadasa.

-Assassination of Vijaya Kumaratunga
+Assassination

 On 16 February 1988, Gamini and Tarzan Weerasinghe decided to kill Kumaratunga.
 Kumaratunga participated in the Puttalam District Conference of the Sri Lanka Mahajana Party in Chilaw and returned home at around 11:30 AM.
 Kumaratunga was then seen talking to several people under a mango tree in front of his house at Kirulapone Thalakotuwa Estate.
 Gamini took his T56 weapon in one hand.
 The two of them approached the shop and waited for Kumaratunga to come out of his house.
 Gamini saw Kumaratunga exiting his house and speaking to someone in front of the house.
 Kumaratunga was near the gate when he was shot twice in back while Gamini sitting in the back seat of the motorcycle.
 After the gunshot, Kumaratunga fell to the ground and Gamini got off the motorcycle before shooting Kumaratunga once more in the head, thinking that the first two shots would not have killed Kumaratunga.

 After the autopsy, Chief Judicial Medical Officer of the Colombo General Hospital, Dr. M. S. L. Salgado stated that Kumaratunga's death had occurred due to injuries to the neck and head.
 Police later found 14 empty shell casings from the scene of the crime.
 Sarath Upali, the Assistant Secretary of the Ragama Branch of the Sri Lanka Mahajana Pakshaya and painter was also shot and wounded at the time of the assassination.
 He later fell seriously ill and died on 25 April, 1988, at the Colombo General Hospital.